 \subsection{Training an unbiased classifier}

-The third and final step of our proposed framework consists in training an unbiased classifier using.
+The third and final step of our proposed framework consists of training an unbiased classifier.
 For this purpose, we use the clusters discovered in the previous phase as pseudo-labels for the bias classes, as shown in Figure~\ref{fig:overview-unsupervised}.
-This allows us to employ the fully supervised EnD regularization term for debiasing.
-Here we follow the approach described in Section~\ref{sec:supervised-end}.
-Denoting with $\theta_D = \{\theta_f^D, \theta_g^D\}$ the parameters of the encoder and the classifier of the debiased model $p'(x; \theta_D) = g(\gamma(f(x; \theta_f^D)); \theta_g^D)$.
+This allows us to employ the fully supervised EnD regularization term for debiasing, presented in Sec.~\ref{sec:supervised-end}.
+Here we follow the approach as in \cite{tartaglione2021end}.
+Denoting with $\theta_D = \{\theta_f^D, \theta_g^D\}$ the parameters of the encoder and the classifier of the debiased model $~{p'(x; \theta_D) = g(\gamma(f(x; \theta_f^D)); \theta_g^D)}$.
 The objective function that we aim to minimize in this phase is:

 where $b(x)$ is the distribution corresponding to the pseudo-labels computed in the clustering step of Section~\ref{sec:phase2}.
-The closer $b(x)$ is to the real distribution $r(x)$, the more minimizing~\eqref{eq:objective-fun-unbiased} will lead to minimizing $R$ with the respect to the unknown ground-truth bias labels.
+The closer $b(x)$ is to the real distribution $r(x)$, the more minimizing~\eqref{eq:objective-fun-unbiased} will lead to minimizing $R$ with respect to the unknown ground-truth bias labels.